 Our health depends on a variety of factors, primarily our physical and emotional well-being.
 These two forms of our health are largely influenced by the foods we eat, the movement we get, the relationships we have, and the environments we’re exposed to.
-Our previous health histories and genetics of course play a part, but we have a powerful ability to optimize our health with each and every action we take.
-While that can feel intimidating, it’s better to let it empower you.
-Exercise and emotional health are two incredibly important factors of our health, but those two things will do nothing for your health without a proper diet.
-Food sends a message to our brains, digestive systems, our blood, our heart, our immune system, and every single cell in our bodies.
+While our previous health histories and genetics play a part, we have the powerful ability to optimize our health with each and every action we take.

-There are a variety of healthy foods out there that will benefit your health.
-Not one set or combination will work the same for everyone, however, when it comes to choices we can all bet on, there are some “power foods” that everyone can add to maximize their health—even change their health—in a very short amount of time.
+There are a variety of healthy foods out there that will benefit your health, and you have the power to incorporate them into your diet!
+No one set or combination will work the same for everyone, but when it comes to choices we can all bet on, there are some “power foods” that everyone can add to maximize their health—even change their health—in a very short amount of time.

 Coconut contains some of the most unique saturated fatty acids out there.
 We should not be avoiding these!
 Saturated fats from coconuts are some of the best fats for the brain, muscles, and have not been shown to raise cholesterol levels.
 Coconut also contains amino acids (protein) and a whopping dose of fiber to lower blood sugar.
 If you crave sugar, have a tablespoon of raw coconut butter and see how much better you feel.
 The fats change the way your brain functions and lower cravings for unhealthy foods.
 Best of all, coconut contains anti-bacterial properties that fight yeast and fungi to promote a healthy digestive and immune system function.